Dipa Karmakar: The quest continues - Firstpost

 “Dipa came to me in 2001-02.
 What stood out for me was her zidd.
 Zidd is very important to succeed.
 You waited for this interview for half-a-day because you had this zidd to talk to me.
 Dipa always had this determination.
 Sir, medal lana hai kuch bhi kar ke, she would say.”

-Claudia Fragapane of England (C), Elsabeth Black of Canada and Dipa Karmakar after winning gold, silver and bronze medals in the vault final at the 2014 Commonwealth Games in Glasgow — AFP

-I shut out everything: noise, fear, thoughts.
+I shut out everything – noise, fear, thoughts.
 I just look at the vault and focus on my movements, says Dipa

 Karmakar and Nandi decided to try Produnova at the Rio Olympics too, and as the quadrennial event drew nearer, it became the buzzword among scribes and fans.